Summer Fun: Just Like in the Vanderbilts’ Day

 Be sure to pack Biltmore Wines for your next picnic!

-• Choose a location that offers a scenic view to take in nature’s beauty for your next picnic at Biltmore!
+• Location, location, location: Choose from multiple designated picnic areas on the estate that offer a scenic view to take in nature’s beauty for your next picnic at Biltmore!

-• Set the scene with a few special touches, such as fresh flowers or a favorite quilt as a picnic cloth.
+• Set the scene: A few small touches, such as fresh flowers or a favorite quilt or fleece blanket as a picnic cloth, can go a long way toward elevating your picnic experience.

 (Please note: Guests with estate admission, an overnight stay, or an Annual Pass are permitted to picnic on Biltmore Estate.
 If picnicking on the estate, outside food is only permitted in designated areas.
 Outside alcohol and tailgating—including the use of tents, grills, multiple camping chairs/tables, and large coolers—are not permitted anywhere on estate grounds.)